Environmental Facility Project Financing & Funding Solutions

 Superfund Site Redevelopment

-Properties adjacent to Superfund sites access EPA Area-Wide Planning grants and HUD Community Development Block Grants for compatible redevelopment.
+Properties adjacent to Superfund sites are eligible to access EPA Area-Wide Planning grants and HUD Community Development Block Grants for compatible redevelopment.
 These programs recognize that appropriate reuse accelerates cleanup while providing community benefits.
 Solar installations on capped landfills particularly benefit from streamlined permitting and interconnection priorities.

 Underground Storage Tank Removal